Investigative Journalism: Hypothesis-Based Investigations

 Our journalist then takes all of these points together and formulates the following hypothesis: “There are injuries and deaths on the motorways in Country X because of construction defects caused by contractors cutting corners.
 The government committee responsible for oversight is colluding with the contractors.”

 This hypothesis is clearly based on the preliminary research and the information and data that it has provided.
-It is concise, coherent and consists of one or two sentences.
+It is concise, coherent, and consists of one or two sentences.
 It breaks down into a number of central points, and each of these points produces a series of questions, each of which can be answered by a source or sources (whether human or documentary).
-This allows our journalist to produce a clear and specific hypothesis which can be tested and proved or disproved.
+This allows our journalist to produce a clear and specific hypothesis that can be tested, proved, or disproved.

 Note that she has looked at open sources.
 She has inspected the roads herself by looking at official reports and speaking to experts.
 She has contacted human sources.